pymc-devs/pymc-examples/examples/causal_inference/moderation_analysis.myst.md

 > Researchers using MMR [moderated multiple regression] need not compute any multicollinearity diagnostics nor worry about it at all.
 They need not use mean-centering or the orthogonal transformation or do anything else to avoid the purported problems of multicollinearity.
 The only purpose of those transformations is to facilitate understanding of MMR models.

-Bearing in mind {cite:t}`mcclelland2017multicollinearity` took a frequentist hypothesis testing (not a Bayesian approach) their take-home points can be paraphrased as:
+Bearing in mind {cite:t}`mcclelland2017multicollinearity` took a frequentist hypothesis testing approach (not a Bayesian approach) their take-home points can be paraphrased as:
 1. Fit the regression model, $y \sim \mathrm{Normal}(\beta_0 + \beta_1 \cdot x + \beta_2 \cdot x \cdot m + \beta_3 \cdot m, \sigma^2)$, with original (not mean-centred) data.
 2. If the main interest is on the moderation effect, then focus upon $\beta_2$.
 3. Transformations are useful if conditional relationships are to be highlighted.